 Cultural Arts District

-Once known as the Mural District, this area is just outside of Downtown and is truly the cultural hub of Fresno (hence the name).
-For those who need a regular fix of live music, local art, and stimulating performance, you’ll be able to stroll through your neighborhood and find any and all of the above.
-The neighboring city center is home to plenty of bars and restaurants too, meaning after you’ve wandered the neighborhood’s ArtHop on the first and third Thursdays, there are good eats close by.
+This area was once known as the Mural District, and it is truly the cultural hub of Fresno (hence the name).
+For those who need a regular fix of live music and local art, you’ll be able to stroll through your neighborhood and find it all.
+The neighboring city center is home to plenty of bars and restaurants too.
+So after you’ve wandered the neighborhood’s ArtHop on the first and third Thursdays, there are good eats close by.
 And lest we forget: the murals.
 Around nearly every corner you’ll find incredible art painted on local buildings, including some iconic pieces of history.
 When you decide where to live in Fresno, don’t forget to take a stroll.

 Best for: Art lovers, musicians, and those seeking a strong cultural experience.